AviatrixSystems/Docs/HowTos/EnvironmentStamping.rst

    include the domain name.
 For example, an instance with nickname webfrontend should be accessed as webfrontend.mydevops.com

-10. For support, send email to support@aviatrix.com.
+#.
+For support, send email to support@aviatrix.com.

-11. For feature request, click Make a wish at the bottom of each page.
+#.
+For feature request, click Make a wish at the bottom of each page.

-12. Enjoy!
+#.
+Enjoy!

 .. |image0| image:: EnvStamping_media/image1.png
-   :width: 3.81875in
-   :height: 2.88487in

 .. disqus::